fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/deployment.md

 ## Deployment Options

-The Next.js Portfolio Template can be deployed to any hosting platform that supports Next.js.
+The template can be deployed to any hosting platform that supports Next.js.
 Here are the most popular options:

 ### Vercel (Recommended)